kraussian/autosub/README.md

 AutoSub provides the option to keep both the audio transcription in original language as well as add an English translation to the generated subtitles.

+To do this, run the program with the `--openai` option, for example: `python autosub.py filename.mp4 --openai`

-To do this with OpenAI models such as `gpt-4o`, follow these instructions:
+To use OpenAI models such as `gpt-4o`, follow these instructions:

 1. Create a text file named `.env` in the same folder where you have downloaded `autosub.py`
 2. Add the following entries to the `env` file